kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 ### Goals

-- Add support for Succeeded condition for the StartupPolicy API.
+- Add support for serial Job execution for the StartupPolicy API.

 ### Non-Goals